StefanJelner/risland.js/README.md

 - It is not a fully featured component library.
 This means sub components or nested islands are not possible.
 (Technically speaking it might be possible in some way, but the library is not intended to be used that way.)
 If you need features like this, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - Usually everything is written in one [squirrelly](https://github.com/squirrellyjs/squirrelly) template (although partials are possible, but excessive use is not recommended).
 If you find yourself writing thousands of lines of template code, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).

+> **IMPORTANT!** In case an update should be done, RIsland always renders the complete [squirrelly](https://github.com/squirrellyjs/squirrelly) template and then does the DOM morphing.
+If you have a big template and need to do something fast, like f.ex. a scroll spy (`scroll`) or dragging (`mousemove`), then RIsland might not be fast enough, but you need a library with sub-components in which you can put parts of the code which need to be fast.
+Consider using a fully featured component library, like f.ex.
+[React](https://github.com/facebook/react).
 - If you want to do complex and sophisticated stuff and you find yourself writing thousands of lines of code, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - If you find yourself using several instances of RIsland on one page, which intercommunicate with [RxJS](https://github.com/ReactiveX/rxjs) or [Redux](https://github.com/reduxjs/redux) stores, you might want to use other libraries, like f.ex.
 [React](https://github.com/facebook/react).
 - This library only takes care of templating, event handling, state management, rendering and throttling.
 If you need something like routing, error and HTTP interceptors, dependency injection, - or to summarize: a fully featured SPA (single page appliaction) - you might want to use other libraries, like f.ex.
 [Angular](https://github.com/angular/angular), [Vue](https://github.com/vuejs), [React](https://github.com/facebook/react) (with [Inversify](https://github.com/inversify/InversifyJS)).